 However, his international cricket records are very modest, but his first-class records were superb.
 His first-class career was spanning over 32 years.
 He played 171 matches scoring 7,430 runs at an average of 32.73 with the highest score of 246 against Bengal in 1950-51, including 14 hundred and 38 fifties and also held 91 catches.

-Chandrasekhar Trimbak Sarwate best moments in cricket came when Indian cricket team toured England in 1946.
+Chandrasekhar Trimbak Sarwate’s best moments in cricket came when the Indian cricket team toured England in 1946.
 He played a match against Surrey at the Oval.
-He normally batted in the middle order, came in at No 10 and added 249 runs for the last wicket with Shute Banerjee.
+He normally batted in the middle order, came in at No 10, and added 249 runs for the last wicket with Shute Banerjee.

 Chandu Sarwate was also a national selector for three seasons from 1980-81 to 1982-83.
 He achieved modest success while playing for India but had one of the longest first-class careers for an Indian Player.
 However, his name will be forever linked with the famous last wicket partnership of 249 runs with Shute Banerjee in the Indian’ match against Surrey at The Oval in 1946.